MicrosoftDocs/dynamics365-guidance/guidance/business-processes/project-to-profit-areas.md

 ---
-title: Govern projects with the project to profit business process area
+title: Overview of the Project to profit business process areas
-description: Get an overview for each of the business process areas in the project to profit end-to-end business process flow in Dynamics 365 solutions. ms.date: 10/20/2023 ms.topic: conceptual
+description: Get an overview for each of the business process areas in the Project to profit end-to-end business process flow in Dynamics 365 solutions.
+Learn how you can govern projects and manage scope with Dynamics 365. ms.date: 11/25/2024 ms.topic: conceptual
 author: edupont04
 ms.author: marwalke
 ---

-# Govern projects and manage scope with the project to profit business process area
+# Overview of the Project to profit business process areas

 ***Applies to: Dynamics 365 Business Central, Dynamics 365 Finance, Dynamics 365 Human Resources, Dynamics 365 Project Operations, Dynamics 365 Sales, Dynamics 365 Supply Chain Management***